GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 ### Step 4

 <figure class="screenshot">
-{% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/9O3rKmEIy3u1gqn3HfYT.png", alt="Medical Mysteries Club demo site.", width="800", height="570" %}
+{% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/9O3rKmEIy3u1gqn3HfYT.png", alt="Screenshot of the Medical Mysteries Club demo site.", width="800", height="570" %}
 <figcaption>
-  All manual issues have now been addressed in this screenshot.
+  All manual issues have now been addressed in the demo, as shown in this image.
 </figcaption>
 </figure>